Herman Herst Jr.

-Herman "Pat" Herst Jr. (March 15, 1909 – January 31, 1999) was a writer of philatelic literature, in many cases on the history of the hobby, as well as a stamp dealer and stamp auctioneer.
+Herman "Pat" Herst Jr. (March 17, 1909 – January 31, 1999) was a writer of philatelic literature, in many cases on the history of the hobby, as well as a stamp dealer and stamp auctioneer.
 He began his career on Nassau Street in New York City in 1933, moving to Shrub Oak, New York in 1946, remaining there until he finally retired to Florida in 1973.

 In Florida he remained involved in philately, giving speeches and talks at the Hollywood Stamp Club (Hollywood, Florida) and other institutions.
 When he died, his extensive library was donated to Florida Atlantic University, at Boca Raton, Florida.

 He was active in the ACLU, The Baker Street Irregulars and other non-philatelic groups.

 Life

-Herst was born on March 15, 1909, the son of a New York lawyer.
-When his father died in 1913, he added the "Jr." His friends, noting his birthday every year, called him "Pat."
+Herst was born on March 17, 1909, the son of a New York lawyer.
+When his father died in 1913, he added the "Jr." His friends, noting his birthday fell on St Patrick's Day, called him "Pat" - ironic because Herst was Jewish.